 As California reopens, every business will need to create a safer, low-risk environment.
 If you own or manage a business, follow the guidance below to protect your workers and customers.

-- Perform a detailed risk assessment and create a site-specific protection plan
+- Perform a detailed risk assessment and create a worksite-specific protection plan.

 - Train employees on how to limit the spread of COVID-19.
 This includes how to screen themselves for symptoms and when to stay home.